RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/client-connections.md

     with the name "redislabs.com" the certificate should be for "redis-\*.redislabs.com".

-1. Add the SSL/TLS client certificates in the UI including CA certificates and any intermediate certificates by chaining the certificate into one file (you can use a cat command to chain the certs).
+1. Add the TLS client certificates in the UI including CA certificates and any intermediate certificates by chaining the certificate into one file (you can use a cat command to chain the certs).